-Applicants who have completed their secondary education interstate or in New Zealand should have met the requirements for entry to
+If you've completed your secondary education interstate or in New Zealand, you should have met the requirements for entry to

-a university in their own state or territory, and obtained an ATAR or a score/aggregate that converts to the appropriate ATAR for
+a university in your own state or territory, and obtained an ATAR or a score/aggregate that converts to the appropriate ATAR for

-admission to the course of their choice at Curtin.
+admission to the course of your choice at Curtin.

-Applicants who have completed their secondary education overseas should contact the University Admission Centre on (08) 9266 7805
+If you've completed your secondary education overseas, contact the University Admission Centre on (08) 9266 7805

-or via email firstname.lastname@example.org to have their eligibility assessed.
+or email email@example.com to have your eligibility assessed.

 Non-school leaver applicants

-The University provides a number of avenues by which non-school leaver applicants may meet the university entry requirements.
-Please
+The University provides a number of ways by which non-school leaver applicants may meet the university entry requirements.
+Check

-Non-school leaver applicants under the age of 20 should refer to the School Leaver section.
-If secondary education was not completed
+If you're a non-school leaver applicant under the age of 20, refer to the School Leaver section above.
+If you didn't complete your secondary education,

-Applicants with AQF Certificate IV level qualifications must show that they have attained a separate satisfactory level of
+If you've completed AQF Certificate IV level qualifications, you must show you've achieved a separate satisfactory level of

-unsure of their eligibility, must contact the University Admission Centre on (08) 9266 7805 or via email
+unsure of your eligibility, contact the University Admission Centre on (08) 9266 7805 or email

 firstname.lastname@example.org for further information.